ahdis/chmed/pages/_includes/dosage.md

 ## Simplified taking times

-CHMED16A defines a simplified version of taking times only doses to be taken (morning, midday, evening, night).
+CHMED16A defines a simplified version of taking times only doses to be taken (morning, noon, evening, night).
-See [TimingEvent](https://www.hl7.org/fhir/v3/TimingEvent/cs.html), the simplified version x-x-x-x is represented with PCM - PCD- PCV and HS coding values.
+See [EventTiming](https://www.hl7.org/fhir/valueset-event-timing.html), the simplified version x-x-x-x is represented with MORN-NOON-EVE-NIGHT coding values.

 ### Normal Dosing
 If the doses are the same, the can be mapped as follows: